RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 34. Reduce the delay between sneak attacks
 35. Increase the level cap
 36. Always learn spells from scrolls successfully
-37. Remove the summoning limit
-38. Add attacks of opportunity to the game
+37. Add attacks of opportunity to the game
-39. Roll for stats at character creation
+38. Change the way ability scores are assigned at character creation
-40. Add more traps
+39. Add more traps
-41. Add key bindings for automating buffing
+40. Add key bindings for automating buffing

 --Class Revisions--